microsoft/Accera/docs/Manual/02 Simple Affine Loop Nests.md

 package.build(format=acc.Package.Format.HAT_DYNAMIC, name="linear_algebra")
 ```

 It may not be immediately clear why so many stages are needed just to compile a simple nest.
-The importance of each step will hopefully become clear once we describe the stages in detail.
+Therefore, let’s discuss each stage in detail to understand their importance.

-In the example above, The call to `package.add` takes three arguments: the first is the plan that defines the function's implementation; the second is the order of the input and input/output arrays in the function signature; and the third is a base name for the function.
+In the example above, the call to `package.add` takes three arguments: the first is the plan that defines the function's implementation; the second is the order of the input and input/output arrays in the function signature; and the third is a base name for the function.
 The full name of the function is the base name followed by an automatically-generated unique identifier.
 For example, the function in the example could appear in the package as `simple_matmul_8f24bef5`.
 The automatically-generated suffix ensures that each function in the package has a unique name.
 More details on function packages can be found in [Section 10](<10%20Packages.md>).

 ## Convenience syntax
-For convenience, Accera also provides shortcuts to avoid unneeded verbosity.
+For convenience, Accera also provides shortcuts to avoid unnecessary verbosity.
 Specifically, we can create a function in a package directly from a nest, as follows:
 ```python
 package.add(nest, args=(A, B, C), base_name="simple_matmul")
 ```
-The abbreviated syntax makes it seem like a callable function is generated directly from `nest`, but what actually happens behind the scenes is that `nest` creates a default schedule, which creates a default plan, which is added as a function in the package.
+The abbreviated syntax makes it seem like a callable function is generated directly from `nest`.
+However, what actually happens behind the scenes is that `nest` creates a default schedule, which creates a default plan, which is added as a function in the package.
 Accera has a similar convenience syntax to create a function from a schedule:
 ```python
 package.add(schedule, args=(A, B, C), base_name="simple_matmul")
 ```